Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Conclusion

 \section{Conclusion}

 This work introduces a new framework for developing coning correction algorithms of varying order and with a varying number of gyro measurements.
-The framework is developed from a Lie-theoretic perspective and uses rigorous approximations of Runge-Kutta methods to solve the requisite differential equations.
-The classical single-speed coning algorithm from eq.~\eqref{eq:ConingOneSpeed} popularized by Miller in the early 1980s is found to be a special case of an RK4 integrator.
+The framework is developed from Lie theory and approximations of Runge-Kutta methods to solve the requisite differential equations.
+The classical single-speed coning algorithm popularized by Miller in the early 1980s is found to be a special case of an RK4 integrator.
 To fully realize the benefits of a 4th order model, however, requires the addition of an additional prior gyro measurement.
 The methods presented in this work may be straightforwardly extended to higher-order (using the appropriate Butcher tableau) and to more measurements.